 Can an HRA Reimburse Health Care Ministry Membership Donations?

-No. Health Reimbursement Arrangement funds cannot reimburse employees for their membership fees/donations to a health care savings ministry program.
+No. Health Reimbursement Arrangements, and other Section 105 reimbursement plans, cannot reimburse employees for their membership fees/donations ("premiums") to a health care savings ministry program.
 Why?

-IRC Section 213 governs which types of expenses and health insurance premiums can be reimbursed through a Health Reimbursement Arrangement.
+IRC Section 213 governs which types of expenses and health insurance premiums can be reimbursed through these types of reimbursement plans.

 IRC Section 213 specifies in "(D) for insurance (including amounts paid as premiums under part B of title XVIII of the Social Security Act, relating to supplementary medical insurance for the aged) covering medical care referred to in subparagraphs (A) and (B) or for any qualified long-term care insurance contract (as defined in section 7702B (b))."

 Health care ministry programs are not offered by an insurance company, and the benefit is not insurance.
-Therefore, the membership fees/donations are not reimbursable through a Health Reimbursement Arrangement according to IRS guidelines.
-However, there is a way these medi-sharing programs and HRAs work well together (read on...).
+Therefore, the membership fees/donations are not reimbursable according to IRS guidelines.

 Photo credit: Flickr, C!...